 Classic Dowry Act

 Ask any sane men if the dowry is legal?
 Most will promptly say illegal.
-But most of them will take it, giving a stupid excuse/rationale.
+But most of them will ask/take it, giving a lame excuse/rationale.
 The government protects females against any dowry coercion.
 Since the enactment of section 498-A (non-bailable) of IPC, many have received justice.
 Though the injustice at times has been falsely handed to victims.
 Dowry Prohibition Act could be considered as the mother of all acts that falsely implicate men.
 The Supreme court had once observed that “anti-dowry harassment laws were being used by disgruntled wives as weapons rather than as shields”(Kalra, 2017).
 The NCRB data show a low rate of conviction in such cases though this guilty until proven is still debatable (Nair, 2017).
 Still, it has been observed multiple times by higher courts that the misuse is also in practice.

 Male Misery: Non-bailable in the first case, does the law takes in the harassment caused to a falsely implicated man?